fernandoprudencio/taller-raster/README.md

 period (eg: **1981-2016**), first a time series field is created within a dataframe, in addition to an identifier field **\[id\]**.

-Build dataframe with a date field and an identity field for period from 1981 to 2016
+Build a data frame with a date field and an identity field for the period from 1981 to 2016 (by month)

 ``` r
 df <- tibble(